Jack Morris (wrestler): Good Looking Guys (2022–2024)

-Team 2000X (2024–present)
+Team 2000X (2024–2025)

 On September 30, Morris faced Greene and LJ Cleary in a three-way match.
 The match ended in a no-contest, when a masked wrestler attacked the referee.
 Afterwards, he refused to shake Clearly's hand, only to shake Morris' instead with the two leaving the arena together.
 Morris then announced that the masked man's identity would be revealed on October 14.
 On October 7, Morris faced Greene in a match, which ended in a no-contest, after the masked wrestler attacked Greene.
 Afterwards, Daga, who pretended to help Greene, turned on him, aligning himself with Morris and the masked wrestler before the three attacked Morris and Greene's former stablemate LJ Cleary.
 On October 14, the mystery member was revealed to Yoshitatsu, with the three naming their stable "Team 2000X".
 On October 27, Morris, Daga and Yoshitatsu attacked Ulka Sasaki, after his match.
-Afterwards, they began targeting Sasaki, with Morris confronting Sasaki, demanding a match against him on November 17, the winner facing Shinsuke Nakamura on January 1, 2025 at Noah The New Year 2025.
+Afterwards, they began targeting Sasaki, with Morris confronting Sasaki, demanding a match against him on November 17, the winner facing Shinsuke Nakamura on January 1, 2025, at Noah The New Year 2025.
 On November 17 at Deathnity, Morris was defeated by Sasaki.